firatdinc/firatdinc/README.md

-# 👨‍💻 Hi, I'm Fırat | FE Labs
+# 👨‍💻 Fırat | FE Labs - Operasyon Analitiği

-### **"Turning Coffee into High-Performance, Scalable Solutions"**

-Welcome to the central command hub of my development ecosystem.
-I specialize in bridging the gap between innovative **Mobile & Web Architectures** and rapid **AI-Driven Workflows**, focusing on MVP agility and full-stack scalability.
+This section displays the dynamic output and development metrics of my AI-driven ecosystem.

 ---